-Ecological surveys are carried out to identify and record the habitats and/or species in a given place.
+Ecological surveys identify and record the habitats and/or species in a given place.
 Such information is regularly used to inform impact assessments, site management decisions and conservation policy development.

-Working to the highest standards following both established survey protocols, as well as applying innovative techniques, our experienced ecologists undertake all stages of survey delivery including design, regulatory consultation, field survey, analysis and reporting.
+Following established survey protocols and applying innovative techniques, our experienced ecologists undertake all stages of survey delivery including: design, regulatory consultation, field survey, analysis and reporting.

 ABPmer specialises in undertaking intertidal and subtidal habitat surveys in marine, coastal and estuary environments.

 Habitat mapping is the classification of habitats at a site.
 The resulting maps show the spread of habitat types, such as saltmarsh, sand, mud and cobbles, as well as sub-types within these areas.